Charmingmarie

 Rotterdam

 Looking for that big city feel?
-Rotterdam is a multicultural hub with cool architecture and a hip, laidback vibe.
+Rotterdam is a multicultural hub with cool architecture and a hip, laid-back vibe.
 The surrounding port is the biggest in Europe as well as being the beating heart of this city.
 Rotterdam is also a creative haven for all types and musicians and artists who are known to reside here.
 It holds ecological green spaces, museums and prominent galleries.
 The night light is so vibrant with many clubs and bars, there is never a shortage of things to do.
-You may notice multiple high rises and modern buildings sprinkled throughout the city.
-After the events of WWII, Rotterdam had no choice but to rebuild and improve infrastructure.
-Whether you’re a family of four, a young couple or single, finding reasonable housing is possible.
-Of course, the price for renting an apartment in Rotterdam varies depending on what neighborhood you are searching for.
-Generally, prices can start from 800-1700 euros.

 Wondering about travel transportation and commuting?
 Train prices are expensive in the Netherlands but your employer will most likely take care of these costs.
 Rotterdam is centrally located to other cities, and the Randstad area (Rotterdam, Amsterdam, Utrecht and The Hague) so if you need to commute, it will be pretty smooth.
 Getting around the city itself is easy to navigate.
-There are trams, trains, an efficient metro station, and Rotterdam is very bike-friendly.
+There are trams, trains, and an efficient metro station, and Rotterdam is also very bike-friendly.

 Leiden